rxseven/docker-playground/README.md

 ### Why Onigiri is not hosted and running on AWS?

 One of the purposes of creating this project is to use only the services that are free of charge.
-Sure, [AWS Free Tier](https://aws.amazon.com/free/) offers a free usage tier for 12 months but I am not eligible anymore.
+Sure, [AWS Free Tier](https://aws.amazon.com/free/) offers a free usage tier for 12 months but my account is not eligible anymore.

 [Back to top](#table-of-contents)